cuelee/LTPI/README.md

 # LTPI

 `LTPI` (**L**iability **T**hreshold-based **P**henotype **I**ntegration) is a statistical framework designed to predict genetic liability for diseases by leveraging related phenotypes in EHR.
-The risk score construction uses the GHK algorithm and maximum likelihood estimation, featuring automated trait-selection to enhance risk prediction accuracy.
+The risk score construction utilizes the GHK algorithm and maximum likelihood estimation, with efficacy that can be further enhanced through automated feature selection.

 ---